 This is how you: Prevent Your Drawings From Smudging: The Ultimate Guide

 8. Draw Quickly From the Arm and Elbow

 A loose arm action will allow you to draw with dynamic movement.
-The line will flow across the page and your quick arm movements will allow you to flick, dab, and smudge freely.
+The line quality will improve flow across the page and your quick arm movements will allow you to flick, dab, and smudge freely.

-You won’t have to worry about being distracted by detail because you won’t be able to do it.
+You won’t have to worry about being distracted by detail because you simply won’t be able to do it.

 9. Practice Fast Gestural Drawing